 Exhaling, Mel remembered the speech she had practiced, the one she whispered to herself every day on the porch.

 “I know the Cabal is apprehensive about it.
 But I ought to have it.
 It’s my blood right.
 I was born a mage, no matter what my mental state is.
 Besides, the NMW needs members.
 People are going missing.”

-“It’s only Minnesota public radio,” Mel said rolling her eyes.
-The accusation that she couldn’t handle the news without the others influencing her was insulting, though justified.
+“It’s only Minnesota public radio.”
+The accusation that Mel couldn’t handle the news without the others influencing her was insulting, though justified.
 She pressed on regardless, “Children are disappearing.
 The mortals—”

 “What are you suggesting?”
 Jeanie had stopped eating.
-Talking politics always aggravated her and she leaned in, all pretense or sisterly care gone.
+Talking politics always aggravated her.
 “You seem pretty well informed of how dire our situation is and if we don’t figure this out, the mortals will turn on us.
 There’s a rumor they’re going to send in the National Guard again.
 It puts the High Practitioner under a lot of pressure.”